radixdlt/radixdlt-javascript/packages/application/README.md

 // "
 ```

 Wow 😅, that's a mouthful...
 Let's break it down.
-We call subscribe to the observable returned by the method call to `executedTransactions(...)` and after a short delay log the received object.
+We call subscribe to the observable returned by the method call to `transactionHistory(...)` and after a short delay log the received object.
 It contains some "cursor", being a pointer to the last transaction, we can use this for subsequent pagination pages.
 We also see an array of "transactions".
 Each transaction has:
 1. An identifier.
 2. A type (`incoming`, `outgoing` or `unrelated`).
 3. A date.